onurpe/astro-paper/src/content/blog/herb.md

 ## Troubleshooting Your Herbs: Common Issues and Solutions

 Are your herbs not growing as fast as you'd like, or are they suffering from brown patches, withered leaves, whitish fuzz on the soil, soft stems, or bug infestations?
 Don't worry, these are common problems and can be easily solved!
-CHECK OUR GUIDE

 ## Harvesting and Preserving Herbs